-The Registrar makes the initial determination to refuse the applications to the College based on the Registration Regulation.
+The Registrar makes the initial determination to refuse the application for a certificate of registration based on the Registration Regulation.
 The Registration Committee is not involved in the initial decision of the Registrar.
-Impartiality of the Registration Committee is maintained by ensuring that the Registration Committee members are neither examiners for the College nor members of the Review and Appeals Committee, and are not directly involved in evaluating the applicants' performances on the qualifying examination.
+Impartiality of the Registration Committee is maintained by ensuring that the Registration Committee members are neither examiners for the College nor members of the Review and Appeals Committee, and are also not directly involved in evaluating the applicants' performances on the qualifying examination.